Philippe Lavigne: NATO

 He was nominated to head the Supreme Allied Commander Transformation HQ in Norfolk, Virginia by the North Atlantic Council on 28 May 2021, and formally took over the role on 23 September 2021.

 Ranks and Commands

 He rose to the rank of General of the Air Brigade in 2015 followed an appointment to commands of the Air Brigade of the Aviation of hunting in Dijon and of the Bordeaux-Mérignac in September, as head combat aviation operational readiness in 2016, he was appointed to Armed Force HQ to serve as chief cabinet and later a promotion to Air major general in 2017 until he became the Chief of Staff of the Air Force which followed with a promotion to Air lieutenant general on 31 August 2018.

 Personal life

-General Philippe Lavigne is married to Isabella Lavigne since 2021, they have 3 children.
-Lavigne has passion in rugby and live comic book.
+General Philippe Lavigne has one child.